Executive summary template

 Populate the template

-State the purpose of the document and its intended primary audience, clearly explaining the proposed project's purpose.
+State the document’s purpose and primary audience, then clearly explain the proposed project.
 Follow the main project objectives with a focus on business benefits.

 Then, summarize the methodology or approach chosen to execute the project.
 Clearly outline the proposed solution, detailing the strategy to address specific issues.
 Highlight the key findings or results, focusing on their effects on the business.
 Wherever possible, express these in terms of money, time, or both.